 Here’s some more info on starting seedlings inside.

 Chitting, or sprouting potatoes in late winter can speed up the time it takes to harvest them once they’re planted in spring.

 Place your seed potatoes in a single layer in a cool light place, out of direct sunlight.
 Once the sprouts have long and strong shoots, keep the strongest 3-4 shoots and rub off the rest.

 They can be planted out in spring and covered with frost cloth until the risk of frost has passed.

 Plant Fruit Trees

 It’s still a good time to plant deciduous fruit trees right now but do so before they start to blossom.
 Garden centers should have them on special now which is an added bonus.

 Treat Leaf curl

-If your trees were affected by leaf curl, treat them now with an organic copper spray, do it before the buds on the trees burst.
+If your trees were affected by leaf curl, treat them now with a copper spray, and do it before the buds on the trees burst.
 If you don’t, it’s most likely that your trees will get affected again by the fungal spores left over winter.
-If you had a thrip problem, use a horticultural oil* to smother over-wintering thrip eggs.